Compare self-employed personal loans

 Credit cards for self-employed

-Alternatively, a 0% money transfer credit card lets you transfer funds from the card to another account and again pay no interest for a set period.
-In these instances you need to set, and always stick to, a repayment schedule to make sure that you repay the money before the low rate period ends.
+With both a 0% purchase and a 0% money transfer card, you need to set, and always stick to, a repayment schedule to make sure you repay the money before the 0% deal ends.
 If you don’t, you could find yourself paying a hefty amount of interest over a prolonged period.

 Self-employed guarantor loans